Academic Planning Guide

 Caution: Homeschool and online math curricula tend to be reduced in scope and light on conceptual problem-solving.
 It is worth the extra effort to build a strong foundation with a conceptual curriculum.

-Go to the Math tab in the Subject Catalog to start planning your Math courses, then return to this tab when you’re ready.
+Go to the Math tab to start planning your Math courses, then return to this tab when you’re ready.

 Step 4 – Two high school lab sciences is a minimum requirement, not a standard.